-In 2018, United States forwarded three rounds of tariffs and in September 2019, it delivered the fourth one.
-The most recent round was aimed to target China’s imports from meat to musical instruments, with 15 percent duty.
+In 2018, the United States forwarded three rounds of tariffs and in September 2019, it delivered the fourth one.
+The most recent round was aimed to target China’s imports from meat to musical instruments, with a 15 percent duty.
 China retaliated with tariffs from five to fifteen percent on American products.

 |US Tariffs||China Tariffs|